huile d'olives

 Identifying the mayonnaise catch-up problem

-It may be necessary to make up for an olive oil mayonnaise when the emulsion does not take place correctly.
-This can happen for various reasons.
-For example, adding olive oil in too much or too quickly can cause the emulsion to fail.
-Likewise, the temperature of the ingredients can play a role: ingredients that are too cold can make emulsifying more difficult.
+Re-emulsifying olive oil mayonnaise may be necessary when the emulsion isn't forming properly.
+This can happen for a variety of reasons.
+For example, adding too much olive oil or adding it too quickly can cause the emulsion to fail.
+Likewise, the temperature of the ingredients can play a role: ingredients that are too cold can make emulsification more difficult.
 Finally, the choice of utensils can also have an impact.
-Using a mixer instead of a whisk can sometimes make the emulsifying process easier.
+Using a mixer instead of a whisk can sometimes make the emulsion process easier.

 Signs of a failed mayonnaise

-Techniques for making olive oil mayonnaise
+Techniques for fixing olive oil mayonnaise

 The immersion blender method

-The whisk and bowl of hot water technique
+The whisk and hot water bowl technique

 Choosing the right ingredients